akki4u01/topicly/docs/OSPF.md

 - Are you the only user experiencing this issue, or are others affected as well?
 - Have there been any recent changes or updates to the network or equipment?
 - Are you able to connect to any other devices or applications on the network?

+---

+## 📝 Test Your Knowledge

+<Quiz
+  questions={[
+    {
+      questionText: 'Which OSPF area is known as the Backbone Area?',
+      options: ['Area 1', 'Area 100', 'Area 0', 'Area 255'],
+      answer: 'Area 0',
+    },
+    {
+      questionText: 'Which LSA Type describes a router and its directly connected links?',
+      options: ['Type 1 (Router LSA)', 'Type 2 (Network LSA)', 'Type 3 (Summary LSA)', 'Type 5 (External LSA)'],
+      answer: 'Type 1 (Router LSA)',
+    },
+    {
+      questionText: 'What is used to connect a disconnected area to the backbone?',
+      options: ['Static Route', 'Virtual Link', 'Redistribution', 'Stub Area'],
+      answer: 'Virtual Link',
+    },
+    {
+      questionText: 'Which algorithm does OSPF use to calculate the best path?',
+      options: ['Bellman-Ford', 'Dijkstra (SPF)', 'DUAL', 'K-Nearest Neighbors'],
+      answer: 'Dijkstra (SPF)',
+    }
+  ]}
+/>